 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does not round hours.
-In order to ensure proper clock hours are credited, full-time students are required to clock in/out 4 times a day: when they arrive to school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
-Part time students are required to clock in/out 2 times a day: when they arrive to school and when they leave at the end of the day. - The school is open from 8:30 AM to 4:00 PM for Tuesday through Saturday for 5-day students, 8:30 AM to 7:30 PM for Tuesday through Thursday for 3-day students, and 5:00 PM to 10:00 PM for night students, - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - Night students may not miss Mondays; day students enrolled in Tuesday through Saturday may not miss Saturdays; day students enrolled in Monday through Friday may not miss a Monday. - Students must be on time, as tardiness inhibits the learning process.
+To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
+Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day. - The school is open from 9:30 AM to 5:00 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
+Alternate schedules are available to those students who qualify. - Night students may not miss Mondays; day students may not miss Saturdays. - Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory class may not enter the classroom and will not receive theory credit.
 They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
 Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, Applicant must maintain a 90% attendance average each month in order to complete the program within the Scheduled program length.
-The Applicant is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The Applicant may use the allowed 10% of his/her scheduled hours for vacation, doctor appointments, illness, etc. If the Applicant must attend additional Program hours beyond his/her maximum Scheduled Program length due to not meeting a 90% attendance average or to complete academic graduation requirements, the applicant will be charged an additional \$10.00 for each hour scheduled to complete after the Scheduled Program length is reached.
-Extra Instructional Charges will be billed to the applicants account once the Schedule Program Length is reached.
+Students are never excused from mandatory theory class to work in the clinic. - During the enrollment contract period, students must maintain a 90% attendance average each month in order to complete the program within the contracted length.
+Students are allowed to miss 10% of their scheduled hours before having to pay extra instructional charges.
+If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$12.75 for each hour completed in cosmetology and esthetics after the contract ending date.
+Students may use the allowed 10% of their scheduled hours for vacation, doctor appointments, illness, etc. Students who fall below the 90% attendance average will receive monthly written warnings of the overtime charges accruing.